 This setting gives the most reduction of both ground noise and interference.
 The signal response is slightly quieter compared to the other Audio Types.
-Quiet should only be used in the most extreme situations
+Quiet should only be used in the most extreme situations.

-This is the most versatile setting and should be used for general detecting conditions.
+This may be used for general detecting conditions.
 Normal provides the best compromise for signal response and Threshold stability.

 This setting is the preferred Audio Type when searching for larger targets at depth.
-It works well in combination with the Slow Motion setting, where target signals are distinct, but noise from the ground and electrical interference are somewhat filtered out.
+It works well in combination with the slower Motion options where target signals come through loud and clear, but noises from the ground and electrical interference are somewhat filtered out.